 Purpose: This scholarship scheme has been established to assist postgraduate students and early career researchers to attend the AARE Theory Workshops.
 The AARE theory workshops are held in different locations across Australia each year and they provide opportunities for researchers to be immersed in theory, to consider how theory applies to their research, to learn from expert researchers, and to network with peers and experienced researchers.

 Funding round: opened in line with Theory Workshop registration processes.

-Status of funding round:
+Status of funding round: Closed

-Applicant: Postgraduate students and early career researchers (within five years of being awarded a doctorate) who are attending the Theory Workshop
+Applicant eligibility: Postgraduate students and early career researchers (within five years of being awarded a doctorate) who are attending the Theory Workshop

 - An individual can be awarded only one Allison Lee Scholarship across their career